realnews-gateway/realnews-gateway-core/modules/anonymous-bbs/README.md

   Ensures anonymous and censorship-resistant connectivity.

 - **emergency-channel/**
-  Allows urgent posts to be promoted to emergency distribution.
+  Allows urgent or high-impact posts to be promoted to emergency distribution.

 - **publisher/**
-  Enables selected BBS posts to be published externally.
+  Enables selected BBS posts to be published externally, still under pseudonymous identity.

 - **region-config/**
   Provides region-aware routing and replication policies.